boonebgorges/buddypress-group-email-subscription/readme.txt

 == Description ==

 This powerful plugin allows people to receive email notifications of group activity, especially forum posts.
 Weekly or daily digests available.
 Each user can choose how they want to subscribe to their groups.
+The plugin works for hundreds of groups and users.

 EMAIL SUBSCRIPTION LEVELS
 There are 5 levels of email subscription options: